nickkarikh/openvpn-scripts/readme.md

 7. Transfer client .ovpn file to the OpenVPN client machine.
 This file contains all the settings, keys and certificates neccessary to connect.
    In case of Linux:
-   a.
-Install OpenVPN: `sudo apt install openvpn`
+   1. Install OpenVPN: `sudo apt install openvpn`
-   b. rename .ovpn file to .conf file (e.g.: client1.conf) and place in /etc/openvpn
+   2. rename .ovpn file to .conf file (e.g.: client1.conf) and place in /etc/openvpn
-   c. `sudo systemctl enable openvpn@client1 && sudo systemctl start openvpn@client1`
+   3. `sudo systemctl enable openvpn@client1 && sudo systemctl start openvpn@client1`
-   d. you should now be connected and your default gateway should be changed to this VPN
+   4. you should now be connected and your default gateway should be changed to this VPN

 8. To add port forwarding, run:
   `./ovpn-fwd-add client1 2222 22 tcp`